Ceasar/Encyclopedia/src/Rhetoric.rst

 Rhetoric
 ================================================================================

-Rhetoric is the art of discourse.
+Rhetoric is the art of discourse_.

 Rhetoric studies the form of communication rather than the content.